 I was taught that the more red the leaf the better it works.
 Usually though when you need them in a hurry you cannot find the red leaves and just use the nearest green ones.
 You simply break them off and rub and squeeze the juice on the sting.
 It does provide relief from personal experience but so far there is no science behind the remedy.
 For what its worth this plant has been taken to California in the USA for stabilizing dunes and Australia for the same purpose, where it is known as pig face.

 Vinegar is a common suggestion and research indicates that it does work so if you have any handy pour it liberally on the sting and then hold a cloth soaked in vinegar on the sting.
+What the acetic acid in vinegar will prevent the tubercles from pumping more venom into you.

 Alcohol or mentholated spirits is not recommended by anyone.